matthewblain/crosstowntrail-web/cue-sheets/hike-north.md

 * Walk one block and and go straight to enter Glen Park Greenway.
 * Continue three blocks straight along Glen Park Greenway to its end at Burnside.
 * Bear slightly right and walk up Paradise one block to Elk.
-* Turn right and cross to the other side of Elk at Chenery crosswalk
+* Turn right and cross to the other side of Elk at Chenery crosswalk to arrive at entrance to Glen Park Recreation Center.
-* Walk past the main entrance to Glen Canyon Park. (**Restrooms** located in Rec.
-Center building.)
+* Walk into park.
+Follow asphalt path past Rec Center building and on to wooden path. (**Restrooms** located both in Rec Center building and adjacent plaza.)
-* A few yards ahead, turn left on the path that goes behind the tennis courts next to the green Rec and Park sign.
+* Follow short wooden path and dirt path to arrive at wide, dirt road.
-* Continue up the canyon on the wide gravel road, which later narrows to a creekside trail.
+* Turn left and follow gravel road, which later narrows to a creekside trail.
 Follow the arrows on the sign posts that lead you to Portola Avenue (approximately 3/4 of a mile).
 * At Portola, immediately cross to the other side at traffic signal.
 * Turn left on the sidewalk and walk one block to Portola/Twin Peaks Blvd. intersection.
 * Cross Twin Peaks Boulevard and turn right on sidewalk.
 Walk up Twin Peaks Boulevard one block to Panorama Drive and turn left on sidewalk.